 Now the three friends of Job met with him to comfort him and to try and help him.

 2:11 Now when Job’s three friends heard of all this evil that was come upon him, they came every one from his own place; Eliphaz the Temanite, and Bildad the Shuhite, and Zophar the Naamathite: for they had made an appointment together to come to mourn with him and to comfort him.

-For seven days and night they mourned with Job, speechless at his affliction; thinking perhaps, on the reason for so great a suffering, so as to advise and help their good friend.
+For seven days and nights they mourned with Job, speechless at his affliction; thinking perhaps about the possible reasons for so great a suffering, so as to advise and help their good friend.

 2:12 And when they lifted up their eyes afar off, and knew him not, they lifted up their voice, and wept; and they rent every one his mantle, and sprinkled dust upon their heads toward heaven.
 2:13 So they sat down with him upon the ground seven days and seven nights, and none spake a word unto him: for they saw that his grief was very great.